levante-framework/levante-surveys/README.md

 ## 🌟 **What's New: Complete Translation Management System**

-This application now includes a **production-ready translation workflow** that has successfully processed **1,400+ multilingual objects** across 8 languages with comprehensive validation and testing.
+This application now includes a **production-ready translation workflow** that has successfully processed **1,400+ multilingual objects** across 11+ languages with comprehensive validation and testing.

 **Key Capabilities:**
 - 🔄 **Automated CSV extraction** from survey JSON files to Crowdin-compatible format
-- 🌍 **Crowdin integration** with GitHub-based workflow for translation management
+- 🌍 **Crowdin integration** with standardized language codes (hyphens) and proper column mapping
-- 📥 **Smart import system** with labels-based survey grouping and validation
+- 📥 **Smart import system** with validation and artifact detection
-- 🧪 **Comprehensive testing** with 26+ validation checks per workflow run
+- 🧪 **Comprehensive testing** with Cypress e2e validation
 - ☁️ **Dual-bucket deployment** to Google Cloud Storage with backup systems
 - 📊 **Language detection** with automatic configuration updates
-- 🚀 **Production-validated** across 5 survey types and 8+ language variants
+- 🚀 **Production-validated** across 5 survey types and 11+ language variants

 ## Project Overview